MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-4608.md

 ---
 title: 4608(S) Windows is starting up.
 (Windows 10)
-description: Describes security event 4608(S) Windows is starting up. ms.pagetype: security ms.prod: w10
+description: Describes security event 4608(S) Windows is starting up.
+This event is logged when LSASS.EXE process starts and the auditing subsystem is initialized. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy
-ms.mktglfcycl: deploy